 3. Which flowers can you recognise by their scent, even with your eyes closed?

-Rose and jasmine can be recognized by their scent, even with our eyes closed.
+I can recognise rose and jasmine by their scent, even with my eyes closed.

 4. Which flowers bloom all the year round?
 Which flowers bloom only in certain months?

 Rose and Hibiscus bloom all the year round.
-Flowers such as rajnigandha usually blooms from April to September.
+Flowers such as rajnigandhas usually bloom from April to September.

 5. Are there any trees or plants which never have any flowers?